The $\bar{\partial}$-equation, duality, and holomorphic forms on a reduced complex space: Introduction

 This result is a variation on \cite[Theorem~1.14]{SiuTraut}, see also \cite{Scheja}, that is explicit in the sense mentioned above.
-The condition (i) can be seen as a generalization to $p\geq 1$ of Serre's conditions $R1$ and $S2$ for normality.
-In fact, $\textrm{codim}_X X_{sing} \geq 2$ is $R1$ and it is known that $\textrm{codim}_X S_{n-k}(\hol_X) \geq k+2$, $k\geq 1$, is equivalent to $S2$.
-We mention also that if condition (i), or equivalently (ii), is satisfied for $p=n$ and one \emph{a priori} knows that $X$ is locally a complete intersection, then it follows that $X$ is smooth, see Section~\ref{Asubsection}.

-We now turn our attention to Barlet-Henkin-Passare holomorphic forms.
-These provide an ideal framework for questions about various traces, i.e., direct images under finite holomorphic maps.
-This is shown in \cite[Section~2]{Barlet} as well as in \cite[Section~4]{HP} about variants of the Abel and inverse Abel theorems.
-Related to this is the fact that if $\textrm{codim}_X\, X_{sing} \geq 2$, then any holomorphic $p$-form on $X_{reg}$ extends (necessarily uniquely) to a section of $\omega_X^p$ over $X$, see \cite[p.\ 195]{Barlet}; cf.\ also Section~\ref{BHPsheaf} below.
-Moreover, if $X$ is normal and $p\leq \textrm{codim}_X X_{sing} -2$, then Flenner's result \cite{Flenner} shows that any holomorphic $p$-form on $X_{reg}$ in fact extends to a weakly holomorphic form on $X$.
-It is also worth noticing that $\omega_X^p$ always is torsion free, see \cite{Barlet}.
+Notice that for $p=0$ Proposition~\ref{serreconditions} is a normality criterion.
+It is however also possible to verify directly that condition (i) with $p=0$ is equivalent to Serre's conditions $R1$ and $S2$.
+From Proposition~\ref{serreconditions} we get the following result, see the end of Section~\ref{Asubsection}

+\begin{corollary} Assume that $X$ is a reduced complete intersection.
+Then $X$ is smooth if and only if condition (i) of Proposition~\ref{serreconditions} with $p=n$ holds. \end{corollary}

+In view of Corollary~\ref{cor1}, $H^q(X,\Om_X^p)$ encodes the global obstructions to solving the $\debar$-equation.
+To get some control of these obstructions we will describe the dual of $H^q(X,\Om_X^p)$ in a way similar to the description given in Corollary~\ref{cor1} of $H^q(X,\Om_X^p)$ itself.
+This dual description provides a concrete analytic realization of Serre duality in the singular setting analogous to the classical one in the non-singular case.
+To do this we introduce ``dual'' concrete fine sheaves $\Bsheaf_X^{n-p,n-q}$ of certain $(n-p,n-q)$-currents on $X$.
+The operators $\K$ and $\Proj$ correspond to integrating the kernels $k(\zeta,z)$ and $p(\zeta,z)$, respectively, with respect to $\zeta$.
+Integrating with respect to $z$ instead gives operators $\check{\K}$ and $\check{\Proj}$ with different properties and applying $\check{\K}$-operators repeatedly gives these dual $\Bsheaf_X$-sheaves.
+The case $p=n$ of the following result is proved in \cite{RSWSerre}.